-Ad hoc exams procedure
+Ad hoc assessment procedure

-Request an ad hoc exam
+Request an ad hoc assessment

-Cancel an ad hoc exam
+Cancel an ad hoc assessment

-If you change the arrangements of an ad hoc exam, such as the duration or date, there is no guarantee that the invigilators will still be available, and the school may need to provide cover.
-The school will be charged with any additional costs.
+If there are any amendments to an ad hoc examination such as duration or date, there is no guarantee that the invigilators will still be available, and the school may need to provide invigilation cover.

 - white, if students are permitted to take the question paper away at the end

-- blue, if students are required to answer questions on the paper.
+- blue, if students are required to answer questions on the paper